DatoXx8/grads/README.md

 | Completely custom OpenCL  | Extreme       | High to extreme                           |

 To provide some context on the custom OpenCL implementation: compiling a kernel in profile-compiler with O0 and op_num set to 10 takes about 1–2 seconds on average.
 More than 99% of that time is spent by the Nvidia OpenCL compiler.
+I know that this is with O0, so the results are obviously very skewed, but still, being over 100 times longer is unacceptable.

 Seeing this makes me worry that the actual computation might be hilariously slow as well, but I’m not really sure how to measure it.
 This is why the expected gain has such a wide range.